Cyanotype process – a modified extract from the book Blueprint to cyanotypes describing the classic or traditional cyanotype process.

-Unlike photographs set in silver, like in black and white photography, cyanotypes are using a solution of iron compounds.
+Unlike photographs set in silver – such as black and white photography – cyanotypes are using a solution of iron compounds.

 The photograph can be taken with a camera, like a digital camera, and the resulting photo turned into a negative that can be used to make a cyanotype.

 The basic cyanotype recipe has not changed very much since Sir John Herschel introduced it in 1842.
 However, some advances have been made by Mike Ware in what is referred to as the New cyanotype process.
 Ware’s cyanotype formula has less bleed, shorter exposure times and a longer density range than Herschel’s, but it is also slightly more complicated to mix and uses more toxic chemicals.

 The cyanotype process is simple.
 It can be done easily in a few steps: